-The Stories of Childhood project is part of the World and Eye outreach program, Telling Tales, in which senior adults collaborate with artists of all ages to create story-based art exhibits.
+The Stories of Childhood project is part of the World and Eye outreach program, Telling Tales, in which older adults collaborate with artists of all ages to create story-based art exhibits.

 Stories of Childhood is an intergenerational collaboration between:

 In this project, the storytellers recorded true, personal stories about their own childhoods.
-Some of the recordings were played to a group of children (aged 7-12) who made shadow puppets to accompany the stories, and to a group of local artists who translated the stories into artwork.
+The recordings were then played to a group of local artists who translated the stories into artwork.
+Some of the stories were also played to a group of children (aged 7-12) who made shadow puppets to accompany the stories.

-The art, puppets, and stories will be exhibited at the World & Eye Arts Center during the FAT Village Art Walks on July 29th and August 26th. from 6 p.m. to 10 p.m.
+The art, puppets, and stories were exhibited at the World & Eye Arts Center during the FAT Village Art Walks.

 Featuring work by:

-Jensin Holmgren, Whitney Leon, Lily Mazurek, Jill Morris, Meghan Morris, Alexandra Neira, Anabel Peicher, Missy Pierce, Liliana Rivera, Guillermo Santiago, Judith Schwab, Sarah Walker, and Jen Walls.
+Jensin Holmgren, Whitney Leon, Lily Mazurek, Jill Morris, Meghan Morris, Alexandra Neira, Anabel Peicher, Liliana Rivera, Guillermo Santiago, Judith Schwab, Sarah Walker, Helen Reynolds, and Jen Walls.

 Stories about Childhood for Children